 Most people answer the first question yes, and the second question no. Often we hear, "It would never happen to me."
 However, studies show that approximately 70% of people reaching age 65 will need some type of long-term care.
-More importantly, if you are someone who would prefer to stay at home, rather than enter a nursing home, proper long-term care planning is extremely important, especially over the lack of available services and the staggering price tag.
+If you are someone who would prefer to stay at home, rather than enter a nursing home, proper long-term care planning is extremely important, due to the lack of available services and the staggering price tag.